Theory¶

 Core equations¶

-D-Claw solves the following set of partial differential equations.
+D-Claw solves the following set of depth-averaged partial differential equations.
 See Iverson and George (2014) and George and Iverson (2014) for derivation, explanation, and references.

 where \(\varphi_1\), \(\varphi_2\), \(\varphi_3\), \(\varphi_4\), and \(\varphi_5\) represent the source terms.

-The bulk density of the flow, \(\rho\), is calculated based on the fluid and solid densities, \(\rho_f\) and \(\rho_s\), respectively.
+The bulk density of the flow, \(\rho\), is calculated based on the solid volume fraction \(m\) and the fluid and solid densities, \(\rho_f\) and \(\rho_s\), respectively.

 The lateral pressure coefficient \(\kappa\) is typically set to \(\kappa=1\).